SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 1. Go to the home page of the SharePoint site that you are using for development.
 1. Choose **Create site**.
-1. Choose **Team site**.
-SharePoint will create a team site using the Microsoft **Team collaboration template**.
+1. Choose the type of site you need to use.
+SharePoint will create a team site using the Microsoft **Team collaboration template** or a communication site using the Microsoft **Topic** template unless another custom site template is set as default.
 2. Choose **Next**.
+4. In **Site name**, enter a name for the new site **Customer order tracking**.
 7. Choose **Finish**.
-4. In **Site name**, enter a name for the new site **Customer order tracking**.
 5. Next, go to **Settings** and select **Apply a site template**.
 5. Select the site template you just created.
-8. A progress bar will be display indicating that your new template is being applied.
+8. Once applied, your new template will display under the tab in the template viewer titled **From your organization.**
 9. When the new template has been applied, you will see the custom list on the page.

-### Apply to an existing site collection
+### Apply to an existing site

-You can also apply a published site templates to existing sites.
+You can also apply a published site template to existing sites.
 On the home page of the site, site owners can navigate to **Settings** and then **Apply a site template** to browse and apply templates provided by your organization and Microsoft.

 You can apply templates to existing site collections in bulk by using the [Invoke-SPOSiteDesign](/powershell/module/sharepoint-online/Invoke-SPOSiteDesign) cmdlet.